 DELL ISHAM . . . former state senator and mayor in Oregon, former director of the South Carolina Chapter of the Sierra Club, has a bachelors' degree in history from Weber State (Utah) College and a masters' degree in history from Colorado State University.
 As a government advisor in South Vietnam he was awarded the Bronze Star.
 He played college football at Boise College and Weber State College.

 DELL has been a military officer, teacher, coach, insurance agent, lobbyist, local government manager, and association executive director.
-He has been involved in state and local politics for thirty years in Oregon and South Carolina.
-He now resides in northern Georgia with his wife Cheryl, who is also a writer.
+He has been involved in state and local politics for over thirty years in Oregon and South Carolina.
+He now resides in northern Georgia with his wife Cheryl, who is a screenwriter.